🆔

 How we use tools

-We use modern research and drafting tools to work efficiently, and every guide is reviewed by our editorial team against the primary sources above before it goes live.
-The accuracy standard and the final judgment are human, and they are ours.
+We use modern research and drafting tools to work faster.
+Every guide is checked by a person against the primary sources above before it goes live.
+The accuracy standard and the final judgement are human, and they are ours.

 Contact